kubevious/cli/README.md

 #### Validate files

-To validate invididual files the directory has to  be mounter to */src* in the container.
+The directory must be mounted to */src* in the container to validate individual files.
 Can pass file names in the command line arguments.

 ```sh
 $ docker run --rm -v ${PWD}/pepsi:/src kubevious/cli guard /src/service.yaml /src/deployment.yaml